NCATSTranslator/Data-Access-Working-Group/data-tiers.md

 - Retriever shall make access to the Tiers available, but will not reason about which to use
   - It is the responsibility of the client, through some available query flag, to specify which Tier(s) to use
   - This is because each Tier caters to a different use-case, specified below.
+- Retriever shall handle predicate symmetry for Tier 2.
+For Tiers 1 and 0, Retriever shall only query in canonical directions
+- Biolink Class and Predicate hierarchy will be handled within Retriever for Tier 2, and pre-computed
+  - Whether Tiers 1 and 2 bake-in these hierarchies, or the hierarchies are handled by Retriever, depends on future benchmarking and discussion.
+- Handling of node and edge attributes ("properties") is pending further discussion.

 ## Tier 0